Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Surrogates for Bilevel Programs

-This contrastive surrogate is a ``min-min-max'' instance, as one aims to minimize w.r.t.\ $\theta$, but the two subproblems in $z$ have opposing signs.
+where the dependence on $\theta$ is implicit. \end{definition} For brevity we will often write $\hat z_\beta$ instead of $\hat z(\beta)$.
+We call this surrogate contrastive in analogy with e.g.\ contrastive Hebbian learning~\citep{movellan1991contrastive,xie2003equivalence} that relies on solving two minimization tasks; one to obtain a loss-augmented ``clamped'' solution and one for the ``free'' solution not using any information from the outer loss~$\ell$.
+The contrastive surrogate is a ``min-min-max'' instance, as one aims to minimize w.r.t.\ $\theta$, but the two subproblems in $z$ have opposing signs.
 Fortunately, in our setting solving $\min_z E(z;\theta)$ is typically (but not always) easy and often has a closed-form solution.
 If $E(z;\theta)$ is convex in $z$, then one can obtain a ``min-min-min'' problem using duality~\citep{zach2020truncated}.